CLICK A NAME below to learn more about our team…

 She has co-produced “Hello Dolly” and the Gala Celebration for TLC.
 She organized and collaborated with Forsyth High School administrators for the induction of the Forsyth International Thespian Society chapter and currently serves as Booster Club President.
 In addition, she has served as production manager for the productions of “The Sound of Music”, “Bye Bye Birdie” and “Thoroughly Modern Millie” for the Forsyth High School.
 She is passionate about continuing to bring awareness to the importance of arts education to the youth in the Tri-Lakes area.

-Denise Jones - Chief Financial Officer
+Patty Slicer - Chief Financial Officer

 Darlene Graham - Secretary